Skill Demand Index

 Overview

-What is Customer-facing experience?
+What is Customer-Facing Experience?

-Market context for Customer-facing experience in the current job market
+Market context for Customer-Facing Experience in the current job market

-Customer-facing experience is required in 0.2% of scored job postings on ShouldApply, making it a growing skill in the current job market.
-Employers looking for Customer-facing experience typically want candidates who can demonstrate real proficiency, not just surface awareness.
+Customer-Facing Experience is required in 0.2% of scored job postings on ShouldApply, making it a growing skill in the current job market.
+Employers looking for Customer-Facing Experience typically want candidates who can demonstrate real proficiency, not just surface awareness.

-What the data shows for Customer-facing experience:
+What the data shows for Customer-Facing Experience:

 - •Required in 0.2% of all scored postings — demand is growing as more employers add it to requirements

-- •Employers typically expect L4 depth — architect-level, not just familiarity
+- •Employers typically expect L4 depth — hands-on proficiency, not surface awareness

 What L4 means in practice:

-This means employers aren't looking for someone who has used Customer-facing experience once or twice.
+This means employers aren't looking for someone who has used Customer-Facing Experience once or twice.
 They want evidence of professional application — shipped work, measurable outcomes, and the ability to operate independently.

 Common skill gaps:

-The gap rate of 0% means most candidates have adequate Customer-facing experience proficiency.
+The gap rate of 0% means most candidates have adequate Customer-Facing Experience proficiency.
 To stand out, aim for L4-L5 depth with concrete evidence.

-Which roles need Customer-facing experience most:
+Which roles need Customer-Facing Experience most:

 Depth Level Distribution